Cost guide · Junk removal

 Why the range is wide

 Truck-load pricing is the dominant residential junk removal model.
-Standard truck capacity: 15-20 cubic yards.
-Pricing tiers based on visual assessment of load fraction.
-Includes loading, hauling, and disposal at standard facilities.
-Specialty disposal (e-waste, mattresses, hazardous materials) charged as add-ons.
-Same-day or next-day service common; emergency service available at premium pricing.
+Standard truck capacity is 15–20 cubic yards.
+Pricing tiers are based on visual assessment of load fraction.
+Pricing includes loading, hauling, and disposal at standard facilities.
+Specialty disposal (e-waste, mattresses, hazardous materials) is charged as add-ons.
+Same-day or next-day service is common; emergency service is available at premium pricing.

 Factors that affect price